Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Model

 \subsection{Molecules under consideration}

-Throughout this article, we consider three types of molecules.
-First, we consider linear molecules, such as CaF and RbCs, with permanent dipole moments $\bm{d}_i=d\bm{e}_{z_i}$.
+Even though this is an exploratory theoretical work, we choose known rotational constants of selected molecules.
+This work considers three types of molecules.
+First, linear molecules, such as CaF and RbCs, with permanent dipole moments $\bm{d}_i=d\bm{e}_{z_i}$.
 Because we scale the results in terms of the parameters of the problem, our results are independent of the specific linear molecule in consideration.
-Second, we consider fluoroform (CHF$_3$), an oblate symmetric top.
-Finally, we consider 1,2-propanediol (CH3CHOHCH2OH), a near-prolate chiral asymmetric top molecule.
-We note that both CHF$_3$ and 1,2-propanediol are not amongst the current candidates for cooling to ultracold temperatures in the $\mu$K regime and below.
-However, their properties are well-known and the values of their rotational constants are convenient to visualise their low-energy properties in this theoretical study.
+However, for non-linear top molecules, the results depend on the ratios between the rotational constants, and thus one needs to choose a combination of these~\cite{zare_angular_1988}.
+To consider realistic rotational constants, this work considers fluoroform (CHF$_3$), an oblate symmetric top, and 1,2-propanediol (CH$_3$CHOHCH$_2$OH), a near-prolate chiral asymmetric top molecule.
+Both CHF$_3$ and 1,2-propanediol are not among the current candidates for cooling to ultracold temperatures in the $\mu$K regime and below.
+However, their properties are well-known and the values of their rotational constants are convenient to visualize their low-energy properties in this exploratory theoretical study.
 Nevertheless, both molecules can still be cooled to the $\sim$K regime~\cite{strebel_improved_2010, patterson_cooling_2012}.

 We provide the rotational constants and components of the dipole moment in table~\ref{sec:model;sub:param;table:param}.
-We stress that while the opposite enantiomers of 1,2-propanediol have components $d_c$ with opposite signs, the choice of enantiomers does not affect our calculations because we do not consider any enantio-discriminatory element in our model.
+Note that while the opposite enantiomers ($R$ and $S$) of 1,2-propanediol have components $d_c$ with opposite signs ($d^{(R)}_c=-d^{(S)}_c$), the choice of enantiomers does not affect the calculations because our model does not consider any enantio-discriminatory element.